monsoonmaelstrom/book2/book2.md

 “Yeah, well.
 Nothing does with her.”

-We fall back into silence, neither of us really having much to say to the other.
+We fall back into silence, neither of us having much to say to the other.
 I’m both bored and annoyed.
 I begin pulling some small purple flowers from the ground in irritation and twisting them into a crown as I watch the shop.

 Peter’s eyes dart back and forth between the shop and my hands for several minutes before he finally says, “You really can’t sit still, can you?”